Assurance of Salvation

 The Imperative to Examine Oneself

 The new teaching is contrary to what Christians in the past believed.
 Indeed, it is contrary to the Bible.
 The Bible asserts that a true saving faith in Christ produces a changed life (2 Cor.
 5:17; James 2:14-17).
 If you are truly saved, you become a new creature, with new attitudes, priorities, and conduct.
-The Bible speaks of carnal Christians, but reserves the term for new converts—for Christians that it describes as spiritual babies (1 Cor.
-3:1).
-What should be obvious is that all babies grow.
-The only ones who do not are dead babies.
-Therefore, Scripture gives no support to the idea that a Christian can be perpetually carnal.

 Many professing Christians need not be urged to examine their faith.
 A sense of failure or unworthiness causes them to be plagued with doubts about their salvation.
 Or they anguish over whether they were really saved at the time of an early decision for Christ, back at age four or five perhaps.
+Such people, perhaps saddled with a melancholy or introspective disposition, need to stop doubting their salvation and get on with serving God.

-Many others who say they are Christians would never think to examine their faith.
-Their profession is glib, superficial, and wholly untroubled by doubt.
-A soulwinner often encounters people like this.
+A soulwinner often encounters unsaved people who are satisfied with their brand of Christianity.
 They respond to the gospel by claiming to be saved already, but nothing in their lives sets them apart from garden-variety sinners.

 We obviously need criteria for distinguishing between true faith and spurious faith.
 Once we know these criteria, we can use them in soulwinning to help people determine whether they have need of the gospel.
 And we can use these same criteria to settle our own doubts.
+After all, we must be sure that we are going to heaven when we die or when Christ comes for the Rapture.
+There is no more important question than whether we are truly saved.

 Invalid Tests of Faith